Internal Closedness and von Neumann-Morgenstern Stability in Matching Theory: Structures and Complexity: Preliminaries

+\textbf{Given:} A solvable roommate instance $T$.\\ \textbf{Find:} $T'\subseteq T$ such that $\Ss(T')$ is a vNM stable set, or conclude that no vNM stable set exists. }}

-As discussed in the introduction, for computational reasons, the input to the three problems above is given by a table $T^0\subseteq T$, which implicitly describes the associated set of matchings ${\cal S}(T^0)$.
-Moreover, $T^0$ is assumed to be stable.
-Those two hypothesis are motivated by Lemma~\ref{lem:from-internally-closed-to-edges}, which implies that only sets of the form ${\cal S}(T')$ for some stable table $T'$ with $T'\subseteq T$ can be internally closed.
-Moreover, by definition, the internal closure of a internally stable set of matchings always exists, hence \texttt{IStoIC-MC} is a search problem rather than a decision problem.
+As discussed in the introduction, for complexity reasons, the input to the first three problems above contains a table $\widetilde{T}\subseteq T$, which implicitly describes the associated set of matchings ${\cal S}(\widetilde{T})$.
+Moreover, $\widetilde{T}$ is assumed to be stable.
+Those two hypothesis are motivated by Lemma~\ref{lem:from-internally-closed-to-edges}, which implies that each internally closed set is of the form ${\cal S}(T')$ for some stable table $T'$ with $T'\subseteq T$.

+Moreover, by definition, the internal closure of a internally stable set of matchings always exists, hence \texttt{IStoIC-MC} is a search problem.